LOVDnl/api.lovd.nl/README.md

 ```

 Note that the first `messages`, `warnings`, and `errors` arrays describe the
- request as a whole, while those whithin the `data` object are specific for the
+ request as a whole, while those within the `data` object are specific for the
  given variant.
 Errors are, in general, non-recoverable.
 Warnings are, in general, recoverable and easily repairable.
 Messages are simply for your information.
 Due to limitations of our implementation of PHP's `json_encode()`, these objects
  will be arrays when empty.
-This applies as well to the `suggested_correction` object.
 This may be corrected in a later version of the API.

+The `versions` object collects all relevant versions related to the library that
+ powers this API.
 The `library_version` shows the date the internal libraries that interpret
  variant descriptions and provide feedback and possible corrections, were
  updated.
 Such an update will not create a new API version, as the API version defines
  the behaviour of the API and its output.
+The `HGVS_nomenclature_versions` object shows supported HGVS nomenclature
+ versions for input (minimum, maximum) and for output.

 ```
 https://api.lovd.nl/v2/checkHGVS/NM_002225.3%3Ac.157delCinsT